Trump says he and first lady tested positive for coronavirus

 Multiple White House staffers have previously tested positive for the virus, including Vice President Mike Pence’s press secretary, Katie Miller, national security adviser Robert O’Brien and one of the president’s personal valets.

 But Trump has consistently played down concerns about being personally vulnerable, even after White House staff and allies were exposed and sickened.
-Since the coronavirus emerged earlier this year, Trump has refused to abide by basic public health guidelines — including those issued by his own administration — such as wearing face coverings in public and practicing social distancing.
-Instead, he has continued to hold campaign rallies that draw thousands of often mask-less supporters.
+Since the coronavirus emerged earlier this year, Trump has refused to abide by basic public health guidelines — including those issued by his own administration — such as wearing masks in public and practicing social distancing.
+Instead, he has continued to hold campaign rallies that draw thousands of supporters.

 “I felt no vulnerability whatsoever,” he said told reporters back in May.